kshulgina/codetta/README.md

 	wget http://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam32.0/Pfam-A.seed.gz
 	gunzip Pfam-A.seed.gz

 Then, use HMMER (v3.1b) to build a searchable database, using the `--enone` flag to turn off entropy weighting.
 This will also take a few minutes.
 This process creates 3 Gb worth of files, so make sure you have sufficient disk space.
-If you use either a different version of HMMER or a different version of the Pfam database, then you will not be able to use the alignment summary files from [link] without unexpected errors.
+If you use either a different version of HMMER or a different version of the Pfam database, then you will not be able to use the alignment summary files provided by us without unexpected errors.

 	hmmbuild --enone Pfam-A_enone.hmm Pfam-A.seed
 	rm Pfam-A.seed